-Previously, IFRS had little guidance for 'unbundling' contracts into components.
+Previously, IFRS had little specific guidance for 'unbundling' contracts into components.
 In contrast, IFRS 15 contains detailed guidance and it is likely that many entities will need to amend their current accounting policies and approaches.
-This may have a significant effect on the pattern of revenue and profit recognition.
-The changes for the telecommunications industry are likely to be particularly significant.
+This may have a significant effect on the profile of revenue and profit recognition.